mdn/translated-content/files/zh-cn/web/html/element/input/image/index.md

 When you submit a form using a button created with `<input type="image">`, two extra data points are submitted to the server automatically by the browser — `x` and `y`.
 You can see this in action in our [X Y coordinates example](https://mdn.github.io/learning-area/html/forms/image-type-example/xy-coordinates-example.html).

 When you click on the image to submit the form, you'll see the data appended to the URL as parameters, for example `?x=52&y=55`.
-If the image input has a [`name`](/en-US/docs/Web/HTML/Element/input#name) attribute, then keep in mind that the specified name is prefixed on every attribute, so if the `name` is `position`, then the returned coordinates would be formatted in the URL as `?position.x=52&position.y=55`.
+If the image input has a [`name`](/zh-CN/docs/Web/HTML/Element/input#name) attribute, then keep in mind that the specified name is prefixed on every attribute, so if the `name` is `position`, then the returned coordinates would be formatted in the URL as `?position.x=52&position.y=55`.
 This, of course, applies to all other attributes as well.

 These are the X and Y coordinates of the image that the mouse clicked on to submit the form, where (0,0) is the top-left of the image.
 These can be used when the position the image was clicked on is significant, for example you might have a map that when clicked, sends the coordinates that were clicked to the server.
 The server-side code then works out what location was clicked on, and returns information about places nearby.

 In our above example, we could write server-side code that works out what color was clicked on by the coordinates submitted, and keeps a tally of the favorite colors people voted for.

-### Adjusting the image's position and scaling algorithm
+### 调整图像的位置和缩放算法

 You can use the {{cssxref("object-position")}} property to adjust the positioning of the image within the `<input>` element's frame, and the {{cssxref("object-fit")}} property to control how the image's size is adjusted to fit within the frame.
 This allows you to specify a frame for the image using the `width` and `height` attributes to set aside space in the layout, then adjust where within that space the image is located and how (or if) it is scaled to occupy that space.